Florence Cathedral: Interior

-As this cathedral was built with funds from the public, some important works of art in this church honour illustrious men and military leaders of Florence:
+As this cathedral was built with funds from the public, some important works of art in this church honour illustrious men and military leaders (condottiere) of Florence, namely a depiction of Dante and the frescoed equestrian statues of Sir John Hawkwood and Niccolò da Tolentino.

 Lorenzo Ghiberti had a large artistic impact on the cathedral.
 Ghiberti worked with Filippo Brunelleschi on the cathedral for eighteen years and had a large number of projects on almost the whole east end.
-Some of his works were the stained glass designs, the bronze shrine of Saint Zenobius and marble revetments on the outside of the cathedral.
+Some of his works are the stained glass designs for the oculi in the drum, the bronze shrine of Saint Zenobius and marble revetments on the outside of the cathedral.